learning-dev/github-issue-counter/README.md

 # github-issue-counter

-Web Application that gives you list of issues that are opened a day ago, week ago and more than a week ago.
-It takes in a valid Github URL and gives you table.
+Web application takes an URL to github repo and gives out the
+- **Total Number of Open Issues**
+- **Number of Issues Opened Today**
+- **Number of Issues Opened within a Week**
+- **Number of Issues Opened more than a week**

+This is application is built in Python using **Flask** and deployed on linode using a Ubuntu server running nginx and gunicorn.

 ## To get started
 git clone https://github.com/learning-dev/github-issue-counter